 Beginning in March 2020, GlobalMedic worked to adapt and respond quickly to needs created by the COVID-19 pandemic both internationally and here in Canada.
-Throughout the entirety of our response, we believed that in order to control this virus and the impacts it was having on vulnerable communities, it was extremely important for all of our local agencies (public and private) to work together to ensure the health and safety of the public.
+Throughout the entirety of our response, we believed that in order to control this virus and the impacts it was having on vulnerable communities, it was extremely important for all agencies (public and private) to work together to ensure the health and safety of the public.
 At all stages of this pandemic we continue doing our part in this ever-changing situation.

-We are carrying out a series of programs designed to assist institutions and people affected by the COVID-19 outbreak.
+We carried out a series of programs designed to assist institutions and people affected by the COVID-19 outbreak.

 Critical Infrastructure Program

-The healthcare system inundated with people affected by COVID-19.
-We have offered hospitals critical infrastructure tents that they can use for patient triage, dedicated testing spaces, or any other need that arises.
+The healthcare system in Ontario was inundated with people affected by COVID-19.
+We offered hospitals critical infrastructure tents that they could for patient triage, dedicated testing spaces, or any other need that arose.

-Many food banks have been forced to close their doors to patrons to help reduce the spread of the virus.
-However the need for services food banks provide has not diminished.
-We have offered our tents to food banks to in an effort to reduce the number of people in buildings and provide a dedicated area for people to access much needed resources.
+Many food banks were forced to close their doors to patrons to help reduce the spread of the virus.
+However the need for services food banks provide did not diminish and in fact was increasing.
+We offered our tents to local food banks in an effort to reduce the number of people in buildings and provide a dedicated area for people to access much needed resources.

-Impact: We have set up critical infrastructure tents at Daily Bread Food Bank, North York Harvest Food Bank, Brampton Civic Hospital, Etobicoke General Hospital and the Canadian Centre for Refugee and Immigrant Health Care
+Impact: We set up critical infrastructure tents at Daily Bread Food Bank, North York Harvest Food Bank, Brampton Civic Hospital, Etobicoke General Hospital, the House of Friendship and the Canadian Centre for Refugee and Immigrant Health Care

 Hygiene and Family Kit Distribution

 GlobalMedic has a longstanding partnership with Procter & Gamble.
-Our volunteers construct hygiene kits using P&G products and distribute them to food banks, shelters, and similar institutions across the country.
+Our volunteers construct hygiene kits using P&G products and distribute them to food banks, shelters, and similar institutions across Canada.
 Each kit contains full size hygiene items like shampoo, deodorant and toothpaste.
-We have ramped up our production to ensure the most vulnerable continue to have access to these essential needs in this uncertain time.
+We ramped up our production to ensure that the most vulnerable continued to have access to these essential needs during such an uncertain time.

-Bars of soap from Clean the World are also being given out to similar institutions to ensure everyone is able to properly wash their hands.
+Bars of soap from Clean the World were also being given out to similar institutions to ensure everyone was able to properly wash their hands.

-Similar to the hygiene kits, we have also been distributing family kits to food banks and shelters.
+Similar to the hygiene kits, we also distributed family kits to food banks and shelters.
 These kits contain similar hygiene items, but also include cleaning supplies and laundry detergent and are designed to serve a family rather than an individual.

-We are providing Thank You Kits to front-line workers in hospitals, senior services and long term care facilities across Canada.
-The kits include hygiene items for showering after work to help keep the workers safe and healthy.
-With these kits, we want to say thank you to the staff who are working incredibly hard to care for some of our most vulnerable community members.
+We provided Thank You Kits to front-line workers in hospitals, senior services and long term care facilities across Canada.
+The kits included hygiene items for showering after work to help keep the workers safe and healthy.
+With these kits, we wanted to say thank you to the staff who worked incredibly hard to care for some of our most vulnerable community members.

-Impact: We have provided 30,486 hygiene kits, 2,614 family kits, 1,082 clean up kits and 41,800 bars of soap to community organizations like Woodgreen Community Services, Street Health Toronto and Blue Door Shelter.
-We have also delivered 4,681 Thank You Kits to front-line workers and 17,130 COVID Safety Kits.
+Impact: We provided 45,555 hygiene kits, 2,614 family kits, 1,082 clean up kits and 67,140 bars of soap to community organizations like Woodgreen Community Services, Street Health Toronto and Blue Door Shelter.
+We also delivered 36,406 Thank You Kits to front-line workers and 17,130 COVID Safety Kits.

 Emergency Food Distribution

-As many food banks are beginning to face food shortages, as well as seeing a huge increase in new clients due to the pandemic.
+Many food banks were and continue to face food shortages, as well as seeing a huge increase in new clients due to the pandemic.
 We have responded by re-packaging staple foods purchased in bulk into 500g bags ready for use, and delivering them to local agencies that serve vulnerable clients.
 The staple foods include green peas, pearled barley, red lentils, rice, chickpeas, green lentils and kidney beans.

 We are also working with Hand Up Toronto, to supply food to families who are newly food insecure and may not know how to engage with the food bank system through our Feed the Six hamper program.
 These hampers are delivered through contactless drop-offs or drive through pick ups in the Greater Toronto Area.

-In addition, we have also been ordering food directly from the supplier and having it delivered to food banks.
-This cuts down on waiting time, and saves food banks the cost of buying the food themselves.
+In addition, early on in our response we were ordering food directly from the supplier and having it delivered to food banks.
+This cut down on waiting time, and saved food banks the cost of buying the food themselves.

 Hand Sanitizer Program

-With many local distilleries closed to the public, some have shifted their production method to begin producing hand sanitizer.
-The sanitizer has been approved by Health Canada and it ready to fill the gap in supply.
+With many local distilleries closed to the public, some shifted their production method to begin producing hand sanitizer.
+The sanitizer was been approved by Health Canada and it was ready to fill the gap in supply.

 Cash Assistance Program